 Back to engineering analysis, we still can find those mathematically inclined engineers on the one hand and the more practical and experience-based on the other one.
 Separating the backend from the frontend, we can have a complex computation engine with different interfaces for every different audience.

 Seamplex’ approach involves the free and open engineering back-end software Fino that uses the finite element method to solve partial differential equations, particularly the mechanical stress analysis problem.
 Fino runs on top of the wasora framework and can handle

 If this list makes no sense to you, that is great!
-Because CAEplex is a web-based frontend that presents a very simple interface that runs Fino on the cloud and presents the result directly in your browser, without needing to install any extra software.
+Because CAEplex is a web-based frontend that presents a very simple interface that runs Fino in the cloud and presents the results directly in your browser, without needing to install any extra software.

-The backend, Fino, can handle for example arbitrary temperature distributions, spatial dependence of the Young modulus, can compute integral or differential properties and can even perform parametric and optimization computations.
-But if you do not need (yet) such complex endeavors, you can use CAEplex to get a result in one minute:
+The backend, Fino, can handle for example arbitrary temperature distributions, spatial dependence of the Young modulus and can compute integral or differential properties.
+It can even perform parametric and optimization computations.
+But if you do not need (yet) such complex endeavors, you can use CAEplex to get a result in (literally) less than one minute:

 Client — How many tons will the crane hook you manufacture withstand?